abeltyr/Turbo-Tailwind-V4-Starter/README.md

-# Turborepo Tailwind CSS starter
+# Turborepo Tailwind CSS v4 Starter

-This Turborepo starter is maintained by the Turborepo core team.
+This is an enhanced version of the Turborepo starter, updated to use Tailwind CSS v4 and maintained by the Turborepo core team.

 ## Using this example

-Run the following command:
+Create a new project using this starter template:

 ```sh
 npx create-turbo@latest -e with-tailwind